sash/blockchain-million-dollar-contract/README.md

 Instead of offering pixes, you buy boxes that you can control the color of and you can use a single UTF8 character in each box.
 You can also attach a file (stored on ipfs) that will be shown when the block is clicked.

 Take it for a spin:
+1. Open chrome + safari.
+Leave the safari open to observe changes.
-1. Purchase a new block of boxes by selecting it
+2. Purchase a new block of boxes by selecting it.
+The price of the block is set at 0.1 ether (in order for the autor to get 1M finney!).
+Look at the account of the contract author - it is credited!
-2. Publish content (use the ipfs PFD as attachment)
+3. Publish content (use PFD as attachment).
+The attachment is visible by everyone.

 Look at che contact:
-1. The storage: ...
+1. The storage: array of Box structs representing the board. array of buyers
-2. The methods: buy, purchase, purchaseBlock, and the debug only read
+2. The methods: buy, publish, publishBatch, and the debug only read
-3. The events: BoxBought, BoxPurchased
+3. The events: BoxBought, BoxPurchased used for creating the board in web

+What we have:
+* 100% unit test code coverage of the contract.
+* Pure frontend app implemented in ReactJS, built with WebPack.
+Can be distributed via IPFS.
+Lets do that now!
+* Ethers.js
+* Metamask integration (no custom wallet)
+* String manipulation (using strings lib)
+* Optimizations: Colours are stored as `bytes3` and characters are stored as `bytes4`.
+Attachments are expected to be the same for many boxes, so they are optimized too.

+Known limitations:
+* Publishing and buying large blocks runs out of gas.
+Buy can be refactored to store only the purchased blocks (instead of boxes).
+That will reduce the gas for buy.
+* I had planned to use pure JS implementation of zip and allow for zipped static webpages to be published via the attachment.
+The concept will work.

-# TODO
+# Demo preparations
-√ Use \t as separator for the batch publish
-√ Extract IPFS interaction into separate component
-√ Publish the website on IPFS
-* Test remove each event for buying and replace with a single event and watch the gas cost (if it goes down significantly)
-* Run the coverage test again and generate the report to be ready for view
+* `docker-compose restart` & copy private keys of ganache
+* `truffle migrate` & copy contract address
+* paste contract address in `src/js/config.js`
+* `yarn build`
-* Refactor the view component to separate out the logic from the views
+* `yarn ipfs-publish` & copy the hash to the URL `https://ipfs.io/ipfs/XXX`
+* Open chrome & import the top 3 accounts
+* Open safari for view-only comparison